tongueroo/aws-rotate/README.md

 ## Assume Roles

-Note :assumed role profiles are skipped as they don't have access keys.
+Note: assumed role profiles are skipped as they don't have access keys.

+## Automatically Updating with Cron

+You can add a crontab to your system to automatically rotate the keys:

+    crontab -e

+You can add something like this:

+    30 22 * * * bash -l -c 'aws-rotate keys --select bolt --no-backup >> /var/log/cron/aws-rotate.log 2>&1' # rotate AWS keys daily

+Create a `/var/log/cron/aws-rotate.log` that is writable with your user:

+    mkdir /var/log/cron
+    sudo chown `whoami`:`whoami` -R /var/log/cron
+    touch /var/log/cron/aws-rotate.log

 ## Installation